Functions, tasks, goals

 In the Republic of Latvia, the procedures for the maintenance and use of SIS shall be determined by:

-• Act on the functioning of the Schengen information system (adopted on 14.6.2007)
+- Law on the Operation of the Schengen Information System (adopted on 14.6.2007)

 Operational objectives of SIS and purposes of processing of personal data